We created Pandora to put the Music Genome Project directly in your hands

 However, in 1988, Yankovic returned with the platinum-selling Even Worse, its title and album cover a reference to Michael Jackson's recent Bad LP.
 "I'm Fat," the first single and video, also parodied the lavish Martin Scorsese-directed clip for Jackson's hit "Bad"; shot on the same subway set used by Jackson, the video -- which portrayed Yankovic as a grotesquely obese tough guy -- won him his second Grammy.
 The next year, he starred in the feature film UHF, which he also co-wrote; a soundtrack appeared as well.

 After an extended period of silence, he returned in 1992 with Off the Deep End, which featured the Top 40 hit "Smells Like Nirvana," a send-up of Nirvana's landmark single "Smells Like Teen Spirit."
 After 1993's Alapalooza, he resurfaced in 1996 with Bad Hair Day, his highest-charting record to date thanks to the success of the single "Amish Paradise," a takeoff of the Coolio hit "Gangsta's Paradise."
 The follow-up, Running with Scissors, appeared in 1999, with Poodle Hat landing in 2003.
 Straight Outta Lynwood appeared in 2006 with the single "White & Nerdy," a suburban parody of Chamillionaire's hit "Ridin."
-Yankovic's 13th studio album, 2011's Alpocalypse, skewered the likes of Lady Gaga (Perform This Way) and Miley Cyrus (Party in the CIA).
-His 2014 effort, Mandatory Fun, was introduced Beyoncé style, with eight videos posted to the Internet before its release. ~ Jason Ankeny, Rovi
+Yankovic's 13th studio album, 2011's Alpocalypse, skewered the likes of Lady Gaga ("Perform This Way") and Miley Cyrus ("Party in the CIA").
+His 2014 effort, Mandatory Fun, was introduced Beyoncé style, with eight videos posted to the Internet before its release.
+It debuted at number one, becoming the first comedy album to do so in more than 50 years. ~ Jason Ankeny, Rovi